Certified Lay Minister

 Certified Lay Ministers are assigned by the District Superintendent under the support and supervision of a clergy person.
 They will provide lay leadership in mission areas, including local congregations.
 They will not have any clergy rights or benefits.
 Certified Lay Ministers may be re-certified by the DCOM and Conference District on Ordained Ministry sub-team every 2 years after evidence of a successful ministry program and recommendations of Charge Conference from the congregation to which the CLM is assigned.

-The DCOM will certify for designated area of ministry and for a designated time which is listed in written form and documented in the covenant.
-The covenant must be renewed yearly and that time the designated area of ministry can be revised.
+- The DCOM will certify for the designated area of ministry and for a designated time which is listed in written form and documented in the covenant.
+The covenant must be renewed every two years and at that time the designated area of ministry can be revised.